-Bryan Adamski enters his fifth season at the helm of the Trinity College baseball program heading into the 2017-18 academic year, after guiding the Bantams to their highest win total since 2012.
-Trinity posted a 22-14 record in the spring and three Bantams were named to the New England Small College Athletic Conference (NESCAC) All-Conference Teams, including NESCAC Co-Rookie of the Year Alex Rodriguez, a first-year catcher.
+In 2017-18, Adamski led the squad to its highest win total since the spring of 2012.
+Trinity posted a 22-14 record while three Bantams were named to the NESCAC All-Conference Teams, including NESCAC Co-Rookie of the Year Alex Rodriguez, a first-year catcher.
 In 2016, Adamski led the Bantams to a runner-up finish in the NESCAC Championship Tournament after the squad had posted a 7-5 record in NESCAC East Division play.
-During that season, Adamski mentored NESCAC Defensive Player of the Year Scott Cullinane behind the plate and the Bantams boasted three All-NESCAC honorees.
-In his four seasons as head coach, Adamski has mentored eight All-NESCAC selections and 26 NESCAC All-Academic Team selections.
+During that season, Adamski mentored NESCAC Defensive Player of the Year Scott Cullinane behind the plate and the Bantams boasted three All-NESCAC honorees as well.
+In his five seasons as head coach, Adamski has mentored 10 All-NESCAC selections and 32 NESCAC All-Academic Team selections.

 Adamski graduated from Massachusetts in 2007 with bachelor's degrees in English and journalism, and holds a master's degree from Springfield College in sport management.
 He finished his collegiate playing career as the all-time save leader in UMass baseball history.
 Adamski, who also has two years of head coaching experience with the North Adams Steeplecats in the New England Collegiate Baseball League, served as both the pitching and hitting coach during his tenure at Amherst.
 He played a pivotal role in all aspects of the Amherst program, as the Lord Jeffs posted a 112-57 record (.663) in his five seasons with four consecutive post-season appearances.
 He helped Amherst win a College-record 27 games in 2013, and coached the NESCAC Pitcher, Defensive Player, and Rookie of the Year that spring.
 In his final year as the Amherst hitting coach in 2010, Adamski's hitters posted a College-record batting average of .349, and the Lord Jeff pitching staff set a new team record for ERA (3.17) with Adamski as their pitching coach in 2013.
 In 2012, the Steeplecats were 22-20 and qualified for the post-season in Adamski's first season after a last place finish the previous year.
 He also coached prior to North Adams with the NECBL's Holyoke Blue Sox.
-Adamski resides in Southwick, Mass. with his wife, Stephanie.
+Adamski resides in Southwick, Mass. with his wife, Stephanie, and their son, Kace.